ananfito/100-days-of-code/readme.md

 ### Day 22: August 27, 2022

-**Today's Progress:** Today I read through Chapter 5 'Higher-Order Functions' of [*Eloquent JavaScript*](https://eloquentjavascript.net/).
-It focused on using *abstraction* to write simpler, easy-to-read programs/scripts.
+**Today's Progress:** Today I read through Chapter 5 'Higher-Order Functions' of [*Eloquent JavaScript*](https://eloquentjavascript.net/) by Marijn Haverbeke.
+This chapter focused on using *abstraction* to write simpler, easy-to-read programs/scripts.
 Below are my notes from today's reading.

 *Quotes & Key Ideas*:
 - "'There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.' - C.A.R.
 Hoare, 1980 ACM Turing Award Lecture"